 - About cognitive bias: check out this beautiful visual map of cognitive biases or if you like textual data more browse the relevant Wikipedia article

-The book ‘Buddha’s Brain: The Practical Neuroscience of Happiness, Love, and Wisdom.’ - I know, such clickbaity title, but trust me, this book is pure gold.
+The book ‘Buddha’s Brain: The Practical Neuroscience of Happiness, Love, and Wisdom.’ - I know, such a clickbaity title, but trust me, this book is pure gold.